Republicans may soon be the only party representing Kansas in Congress; What could lead to the change?

-Lawmakers are planning to hold a set of virtual redistricting town hall meetings with in-person options next week, as they look to a busy week ahead.
+Lawmakers plan to hold a set of virtual redistricting town hall meetings with in-person options next week as they look to a busy week ahead.

 The second round of town halls will gather input from Kansans before they go to draw party lines next year.
 Lawmakers on both sides of the aisle say it’s a critical process, and they’re hoping to get as much feedback from the public as possible.
 However, these meetings and plans to redraw maps next year could lead to Republicans being the only party representing the state in Congress.